 # 6.2.1 The Pocket Diary (WAL I/O)

-- **`IO:WALSync`**: The physical confirmation process where the OS is forced to flush its caches down to raw metal.
+- **`IO:WALSync`**: The physical confirmation process where the engine forces the OS kernel to flush its caches to the hardware (via `fsync`).

 > [!info] Diagnostics: WAL Write Latency